O-Babasola/O-Babasola/README.md

 ### Hi there 👋

-I'm Oluwatise, an aspiring Software Engineer with an interest for coding and life long learning.
+I'm Oluwatise also known as "frontendfuel", an aspiring Software Engineer with an interest for coding and life long learning.
 Currently, I have completed a Software Engineering Bootcamp.

 I am actively seeking internships, apprenticeships and/or junior/entry level roles to commence my journey in the industry and continue to develop and strengthen my programming skills.

 ---

 ### :woman_student:Education and Courses
-- Currently participating in a *Software Engineering Bootcamp* offered by **Hyperion Dev** to consolidate my understanding of the fundamentals of Python including but not limited to:
+- Participated in a *Software Engineering Bootcamp* offered by **Hyperion Dev** to consolidate my understanding of the fundamentals of Python including but not limited to:
    - object-orientated programming
    - debugging techniques
    - programming with user defined functions